SHREYA2ROY/Temperature-Converter-App-using-Java/README.md

 # Features
      .Input display
-     ."To Celsius" and "To Fahrenheit " Buttons on clicking of which will convert the entered temp. in the respective quantity.
+     ."To Celsius" and "To Fahrenheit " Buttons on clicking of which will convert the entered temperature in the respective quantity.

 # Scripts